squidfunk/mkdocs-material/docs/getting-started.md

     If you run into this error, the most common reason is that you installed MkDocs through some package manager (e.g. Homebrew or `apt-get`) and the Material theme through `pip`, so both packages end up in different locations.
-MkDocs only checks it's install location for themes.
+MkDocs only checks its install location for themes.

 ## Usage